binfwizard/Nexflow_Genomics_Pipeline/README.md

 ## 🛠️ Software Requirements

-To run this pipeline, install:
+To run this pipeline, you will need:

 - **Nextflow**: `v24.10.5`
 - **Conda**: `v24.3.0` ⚠️ Due to a recent bug in newer Conda versions (specifically `v25.x`), a downgraded, more stable version of Conda will be used for this pipeline